Limited offer: Get 80% off your first year. Auto-applied at checkout.See pricing Promotion details unavailable.

 What Counts as PHI in a Small Clinic

-A practical explanation of what protected health information includes, where it appears outside the chart, and how clinics accidentally mishandle it.
+A direct explanation of what protected health information includes, where it appears outside the chart, and how healthcare teams accidentally create PHI in ordinary workflows.

 Where PHI shows up outside the EHR